autopkg/grahampugh-recipes/JamfUploaderProcessors/READMEs/JamfMobileDeviceProfileUploader.md

-# JamfComputerProfileUploader
+# JamfMobileDeviceProfileUploader

 ## Description

-A processor for AutoPkg that will upload a computer configuration profile to a Jamf Cloud or on-prem server.
+A processor for AutoPkg that will upload a mobile device configuration profile to a Jamf Cloud or on-prem server.

 ## Input variables